NamelessMC/Nameless-Docker/README.md

 When the containers are up, visit the website in a browser to start the installer.
 By default it listens on any interface, port 80.

-When the database configuration page shows up, fill in `namelessmc_db` for the *database address*.
+When the database configuration page shows up, fill in `db` for the *database address*.
 For database username, password and database name, fill `nameless` for all of them, if you used default database credentials.